September Gardening Tips and To-Dos for the Pacific Northwest

 Common Questions About Gardening in September

-You can still plant certain cool-season crops like garlic, shallots, and certain types of onions in October.
-These hardy plants can withstand the cooler temperatures and even benefit from being planted before winter sets in, giving them a head start for the next growing season.
+In October, you can still plant certain cool-season crops like garlic, shallots, and certain types of onions.
+These hardy plants can withstand the cooler temperatures and even benefit from planting before winter sets in, giving them a head start for the next growing season.

 However, it’s always a good idea to check with local gardening resources or extension services for specific recommendations tailored to your exact location within the Pacific Northwest.

-As the season winds down, start by clearing out spent plants, removing weeds, and adding compost to enrich the soil.
+As the fall season winds down, start preparing your garden for winter.
+Clear out spent plants, remove weeds, and add compost to enrich the soil.

 Trim back any dead or overgrown branches, and consider planting cover crops to protect the soil over winter.
-This helps tidy up your garden and sets the stage for a successful next season.
+This will help tidy up your garden and set the stage for a successful next season.

 strawflowers

-September is a month of major transition but there is still plenty of beauty in your flower gardens right now so ENJOY!
+September is a month of major transition, but your flower gardens still have plenty of beauty, so ENJOY!

 Until next time,